dreamchasing13/odin-recipes/README.md

 # odin-recipes
-A basic HTML recipes website for The Oding Project.
+A basic HTML recipes website for The Odin Project.